-The full time staff members based at HTB are supported by other members of the team involved in Prison Chaplaincy, Safeguarding and wider Social Action including homelessness and Debt Advice.
+The staff members based at HTB are supported by other members of the team involved in Prison Chaplaincy, Safeguarding and wider Social Action including homelessness and Debt Advice.

 Founder Bio: Reverend Paul Cowley MBE